'I Slid In Jamaican Dance Moves': We Meet The Teletubbies' Dipsy

 No wonder that Teletubbies gained cult status among stoner students, too – just like Dougal and co in The Magic Roundabout a generation before it.

 Producers kept close tabs on the precious four.
-“I remember, once a week, we’d all get a massage,” recalls Simmet.
+“I remember, once a week, we’d all get a massage,” recalls Simmit.
 “At the time, I thought what a lovely caring company, but then you realise that they weren’t just looking after you.
 They were protecting their investment.
 There were no understudies.
 There’s only four of you and if one of you gets injured, which would happen from time to time, then filming would have to stop.”

 Even though they’ve gone their separate ways in post-Tubby life, the main cast members still keep in touch – although Simon Shelton who played Tinky Winky sadly died in 2018.
 Dancer Nicola Jane Smedley, who played Laa-Laa, is writing a book about her time as a Teletubby, while Pui Fan Lee, aka Po, still works as a CBeebies presenter today.